Hierarchy-Aware Multimodal Unlearning for Medical AI: Experimental Results

-Beyond standard forget-set evaluation, we investigate whether unlearned models remain vulnerable when an adversary leverages related contextual identifiers to reconstruct forgotten content.
-To test this, we design a cumulative hierarchical reconstruction attack that progressively adds more specific identifiers (e.g., Patient, Institution, Study) to the prompt while asking the model to regenerate Section-level content, such as the Impression that is unlearned using one of the unlearning methods (examples are shown in~\cref{tab:hierarchical_attack_examples} in the Appendix).
-We quantify leakage using the Gen Score, where higher values indicate greater risk of information recovery.
-Results in~\cref{fig:forgetting-curves} shows that: \begin{itemize} \item Models unlearned only at low granularity (Section or Study) remain highly vulnerable.
-Even with full patient and institution identifiers in the prompt, these models often regenerate the forgotten Impression with high fidelity (Gen Score $>$ 13-20). \item Models unlearned at higher granularity (Patient or Institution) show much stronger resistance.
-Under the strongest attack, including full patient name, institution, and study ID, the Gen Score drops to 9-16, indicating substantially lower leakage. \end{itemize} This trend is consistent across all four unlearning methods tested.
-Overall, \emph{more comprehensive unlearning leads to greater resilience against attacks that exploit compositional context}, whereas low-granularity unlearning, while preserving maximum utility, leaves the model vulnerable to realistic adversarial reconstruction.
-High-granularity unlearning, though costlier in terms of utility, provides stronger verifiable privacy guarantees.
+\paragraph{Resistance to Hierarchical Reconstruction Attacks.} We evaluate whether unlearned models remain vulnerable to reconstruction when an adversary exploits hierarchical context.
+We simulate a cumulative reconstruction attack that progressively adds identifiers (Institution, Patient, Study) to the prompt while attempting to regenerate forgotten Section-level content.
+Leakage is measured using the Gen Score, where higher values indicate greater recovery risk.
+As shown in~\Cref{fig:forgetting-curves}, models unlearned only at fine granularity (Section or Study) remain highly vulnerable, often regenerating forgotten content with high fidelity (Gen Score between 38-49) under strong contextual prompts.
+In contrast, higher-granularity unlearning (Patient or Institution) substantially improves robustness, reducing Gen Score to 33-42.
+Across all methods and hierarchical levels, \ourmethodtabs{} shows lower leakage compared to the baselines, demonstrating robustness to hierarchical reconstruction attacks.